camagu/jquery-feeds/README.md

 onComplete callback
 -------------------

 By implementing the *onComplete* callback you can manipulate the container after the entries are rendered.
-Say you want to change all the anchors' *target* to *_blank* (inside the callback *this* corresponds to the container):
+Say you want to change all the anchors' *target* value to *_blank* (inside the callback *this* corresponds to the container):

 ```javascript
 $('#container').feeds({